dksehdals216/sudoku_sat_solver/README.md

   Sample given will be stored in a file called input.txt, while output will be stored in a generated file called output.txt

- Tested on Linux Mint 18.2 Sonya
+ Tested on Linux Mint 18.2 "Sonya" - Cinnamon (64-bit)